adidas TERREX TWO BOA

-The TWO BOA is part of Adidas’ new Zero Dye collection.
-As you would expect, no dye has been used in the manufacturing of the shoe.
+The TWO BOA is part of adidas’ new Zero Dye collection.
+As the name suggests, no dye has been used in the manufacturing of the shoe.
 All of the fibres and textures of the shoe keep their natural colour.
-But why would people want a white trail running shoe?
+A pure white trail running shoe... designed to tackle dirty, muddy, raw trails.
+A blank canvas.

 The idea was to showcase the TWO BOA as a blank canvas.
 A canvas that will evolve through use and share your story.
 From the earthy colours of green mountain landscapes to contrasting red, dusty deserts, you will ‘Paint It Up’, and your shoe will become a part of your identity.

 To demonstrate this concept, we set out to put the shoe in as many contrasting locations and environments as possible.
-We wanted to create colour change, landscape variety and feature multiple athletes doing their thing.
+Our aim was to create colour change, landscape variety and feature multiple athletes doing their thing.

 ICELAND WITH ANDY